spatialos/gdk-for-unity/docs/workflows/reconnection-logic.md

 ### Paused application

-When pausing an application or putting it into the background, there are at least two possible scenarios that can cause a disconnect:
+When pausing an application or putting it into the background, there are at least two possible scenarios that can cause a disconnection:

-#### 1. The device OS closes the application.
+#### 1. The device OS closes the application

 If the application has been closed, the user has to restart the application.
 The user will be brought back to the start screen the next time the application is opened and from there on, the application can connect and load any data necessary.

-#### 2. The client stops sending data.
+#### 2. The client stops sending data

 This scenario is a bit more tricky.
 The application is still alive, however the OS may decide to not run the game or send any data while the application is in the background.
 [SpatialOS]({{urlRoot}}/reference/glossary#spatialos-runtime) will close the connection if it doesn't receive any messages from a client-worker for a period of time.
 You need to add a way for clients to reconnect to your game to handle this scenario.